erikalvarez418/cybersecurity-projects/WhyKQLMapsAreEssentialforCEOsandNon-TechPeople.md

 ---

 This query helps you identify failed sign-ins by analyzing the **SigninLogs** data.
-Here's a simple breakdown 🌐.
+Here's a simple breakdown.
 ---

 ### **Your KQL Query**